-A bridge loan is a short-term loan, with a term of a few weeks to 12 months, that allows a small business owner to make a strategic acquisition, acquire property, or make some other useful purchase.
-Sometimes called “gap financing” or a “swing loan”.
+A bridge loan is a short-term loan, with a term of a few weeks to 12 months, which allows a small business owner to make a strategic acquisition, acquire property, or make some other useful purchase.
+Sometimes called gap financing or a swing loan.
 Borrowing in this fashion can often be a useful tool in increasing enterprise value.
 On the other hand, “bridging” the enterprise to a longer-term financing solution, or to an expected influx of cash.

 No Stigma with Bridge Loans

 There’s no stigma attached to seeking a bridge loan, nor should business owners feel unprepared if circumstances arise for a short-term cash need.
 Conditions often present themselves by way of an unexpected opportunity.
 For example, an attractive and outsized inventory buy, a sudden availability of equipment critical to the business, a window on a purchase of property, or an opportunity to acquire a line of business or even a competitor.
 In these instances, small business owners are wise to explore bridge financing as an alternative to tying up exiting working capital financing or dipping into cash reserves, in consummating a transaction that could ultimately help benefit the enterprise longer term.